-For God has not given us a spirit of fear and timidity, but of power, love, and sound mind.
+"For God has not given us a spirit of fear and timidity, but of power, love, and sound mind."
 1 Timothy 1:7

-Seek God until he takes away our fears.
-Keep pursuing freedom from fear, even when everything around you seems scary and hopeless and endless.
+Seek God until He takes away our fears.
+Keep pursuing freedom from fear, even when everything around you seems scary and hopeless, and endless.
 Keep asking God to deliver you from the fear that is being forced upon you.

-Keep on asking and you will receive what you ask for.
+"Keep on asking and you will receive what you ask for.
 Keep on seeking and you will find.
 Keep on knocking and the door will be opened to you.
 For everyone who asks, receives.
 Everyone who seeks, finds.
-And to everyone who knocks, the door will open.
+And to everyone who knocks, the door will open."
 Matthew 7:7-8

 Speak truth.
-Speak truth over your fear, even when you don’t feel like, even when it seems impossible, and even when it’s the hardest thing you’ve ever done.
+Speak truth over your fear, even when you do not feel like it, even when it seems impossible, and even when it is the hardest thing you have ever done.
 When Moses died, I am sure that Joshua was afraid of what God was now calling him to do in the book of Joshua.
 I am sure he had no idea of how he would lead the Israelites.
 He never expected to be in that situation.
 Do you find yourself in an unexpected situation today?
 Are you fearful of your future?
-Your kids choices?
+Your kid’s choices?
 Your finances?
 Your marriage?
 Your singleness?
-God’s word promises you victory, authority, and strength.
+God’s Word promises you victory, authority, and strength.
 No one will be able to stand against you as long as you live.
-For I will be with you as I was with Moses.
-I will not fail you or abandon you.
+"For I will be with you as I was with Moses.
+I will not fail you or abandon you."
 Joshua 1:5

 ** Article first appeared on iBelieve.com.